Purina Pro Plan Veterinary Diets Dog Food Review

 Recall History

-In May 2012 a single lot of Purina Veterinary Diets OM Overweight Management Feline Formula (5.5 ounce canned cat food) was recalled because of possible low thiamine levels.
-The “Best by” date was June 2013 and the Production Code #11721159.
+Purina Veterinary Diets OM Overweight Management Feline Formula was recalled in May 2012 due to low thiamine levels.
+The “Best by” date was June 2013, and the Production Code was #11721159.

 No dog foods were affected.

-Overall, Purina has a good safety record and runs countless checks and tests on the pet food they produce before it is shipped out.
+Purina has a good safety record and conducts numerous checks and tests on their pet food before shipping.

 What Kinds Of Dog Food Does Purina Pro Plan Veterinary Diets Offer?